iamsteve00/Oog/README.md

+-- Open-source script for Roblox
+-- Compatible with Krnl executor

--- Criando a interface principal local ScreenGui = Instance.new("ScreenGui")
+-- Creating the main interface local ScreenGui = Instance.new("ScreenGui")
 local Frame = Instance.new("Frame")